PManiAwasthi/MCQGenerator/README.md

 ```
 git init # if no existing repo is being cloned rather we need to make our working directory as a repo

+git config --global user.email "email" # to configure the email of the user

+git config --global user.name "username" # to set the user name

 git add . # to stage the files for commit

 git status # to check the status of the files